 The Detroit Land Bank Authority launched the Nuisance Abatement Program (NAP) in the Spring of 2014.
 Since then, NAP has made strides in combating blight to stabilize and rebuild neighborhoods for the general health, safety, and welfare of the community.

-The DLBA legal team files NAP lawsuits against vacant properties and properties identified as suspected drug houses.
+The DLBA legal team files NAP lawsuits against vacant and blighted properties and properties with reported illegal narcotic activity.
 NAP focuses on properties that are boarded, open to trespass, neglected, and/or dangerous throughout the city of Detroit.
 These properties are identified through governmental data, onsite inspections, local community groups, and concerned neighbors.
 Once verified, NAP conducts a title search and tax record search to determine ownership and interested parties.
 A formal complaint is then filed against the property and notice is sent to all interested parties.

 The complaint requests owners to renovate their property for the benefit of the community.
-However, should the owner fail to do so, the complaint then requests they lose their rights to the property and it be transferred to the Detroit Land Bank Authority.
+However, should the owner fail to do so, the complaint requests title to the property be transferred to the Detroit Land Bank Authority.
 These properties are screened by the DLBA for demolition, rehabilitation, or sale.

 The complaint requests owners to renovate their property for the benefit of the community or risk losing their rights to the Detroit Land Bank Authority.
 Through a lawsuit, NAP gives owners the opportunity to enter into an agreement to abate the nuisance, the preferred method, or to oppose the suit in court.
 A default judgment that allows transfer of title to the Detroit Land Bank Authority is granted against owners who choose not to respond and do not abate (fix) the blight.